katsangati/fundingwiki/docs/development.rst

 .. image:: test_table1.png

 The information that is placed in the table is not ordered, formatted or interpreted by default.
-This is because the table content returned by Airtable API is a list of dictionaries, one dictionary per table row, where dictionary keys are column names and dictionary values are whatever is stored in that row in those columns.
-If for a given row some column in the table is empty, it is not fetched by the API.
-Furthermore, if a row contains linked records (records that link to other tables), what is returned is their ids and we need a separate operation to fetch whatever information we require from those records.

 The same principle holds for a default page.
 It will print a given row as a set of lines in which column names written in uppercase alternate with the content of those columns.
 Such as this: